-Bharat Sevashram Sangha of North America ( New Jersey), Inc., was founded by Swami Amarnathanandaji Maharaj in Septempber 1997, in Jersey City , New Jersey.
-This is a branch of BSS, India, founded by Jagat Guru Acharya Srimat Swami Pranavanandaji Maharaj, the illustrious patriot saint of India and prophet of the New Hindu Age.
+Bharat Sevashram Sangha of North America, Inc. ( New Jersey) was founded by Swami Amarnathanandaji Maharaj in Septempber 1997, in Jersey City , New Jersey.
+It has a religious link with BSS India.
+It was originally founded by Jagat Guru Acharya Srimat Swami Pranavanandaji Maharaj, the illustrious patriot saint of India and prophet of the New Hindu Age.

 Yugacharya Srimat Swami Pravanandaji Maharaj, Founder of the original Organization.